SanliFaez/OS4Physicists/CourseDevelopment/Week1/CODE_OF_CONDUCT_template.md

 #### How to report an issue, should someone violate the code?

 1. Contact Sanli Faez by private message, or in person.
 All communication will be treated as confidential.
-2. If for any reason you don’t want to do 1, you can contact *THIRD PERSON to be assigned* who has agreed to function as external contact person for this purpose.
+2. If for any reason you don’t want to do 1, you can contact Peter van der Straten who has agreed to function as external contact person for this purpose.

 ---